 If you’ve got the money, sure.
 These things are expensive, and a stellar example why people are willing to pay a lot of money for headphones on general.
 They may offer a lot, but you’ll have to spend to get it.

 The Powerbeats Pro directly address the most egregious design shortcomings of Apple’s AirPods, and hit the market as a credible alternative for iPhone users.
 However, there are cheaper true wireless earbuds out there, and if you have an Android phone: AAC earphones tend to fall short a bit.
+Additionally, if you’re okay with corded earphones: you may want to grab the newly-released Powerbeats instead.
+Not only are they cheaper, but boast better battery life as well.

 That said, no other models of true wireless earbuds come close in battery life, and these are going to be very popular doing the exercise crowd.
 Really, their biggest shortcoming is limited to price, and the lack of an equalizer app.
 Even without that last item, they’re still one of the best iPhone earbuds you can buy.